Pholidoscelis wetmorei: Etymology

 The specific name, wetmorei, is in honor of American ornithologist Alexander Wetmore.

 Geographic range and habitat

-In Puerto Rico Pholidoscelis wetmorei occurs in the southwestern dry coastal forests and adjacent islets including Caja de Muertos and Isla Magueyes.
+In Puerto Rico P. wetmorei occurs in the southwestern dry coastal forests and adjacent islets including Caja de Muertos and Isla Magueyes.

 Similar species

 P. wetmorei can be distinguished from P. exsul (Puerto Rican ground lizard) found throughout the Puerto Rican Bank by its much smaller size.
-It is more abundant and outcompetes Pholidoscelis exsul in the dry forest where their ranges overlap.
+It is more abundant and outcompetes P. exsul in the dry forest where their ranges overlap.
 Juvenile Puerto Rican ground lizards have a similar bright blue tail that is lost with age; the blue tail remains in both adult and juvenile blue-tailed ground lizards.

 Description

 The blue-tailed ground lizard is a moderately sized lizard, with a maximum snout-to-vent length (SVL) of 52.4 mm for males and 49.9 mm SVL for females.
 It is black overall with a creamy white to coppery red stomach.
 There are 7–9 tan or brown stripes extending from the head to the tail.
 The tail is one of the most distinctive traits of P. wetmorei.
 It is a bright turquoise blue or green, the color fully encircling the tail.